What to Take to a Nursing Job Interview

 • Digital folder with resumes, certifications, and portfolio items ready to share as PDFs.

 Why: A glitch-free virtual experience signals professionalism.
-Practice screen sharing and testing audio ahead of time so nothing interrupts the flow.
+Practice screen-sharing and testing audio ahead of time so nothing interrupts the flow.

-A disorganized packet creates cognitive friction for your interviewer.
+A disorganised packet creates cognitive friction for your interviewer.
 Follow a simple structure: one folder, logically ordered, annotated where helpful.
 Your goal is to make it effortless for the interviewer to verify your statements.

 Print on good-quality paper and use a basic protector sleeve if a document feels fragile.
 Avoid embellishments; clinical roles prize clarity and practicality over marketing glitz.